getodk/central-frontend/.changeset/perky-tools-pump.md

 "@getodk/forms": minor
 ---

-Improved performance by fetching the project verbs from a more efficient server endpoint.
+Improved form loading times by fetching the project verbs from a more efficient server endpoint.